ksmin23/my-aws-cdk-examples/bedrock/cfn/opensearch-serverless/README.md

 </pre>
 :warning: It would be better **NOT TO USE** `metadata` for `metadata_field` in OpenSearch serverless field mapping.
 The popular LLM application frameworks like LangChain, LlamaIndex use `metadata` with data type other than `text` for OpenSearch field mapping.
 So to avoid conflicts when using the popular LLM frameworks, be careful to use `metadata` field name.

-Now this point you can now synthesize the CloudFormation template for this code.
+At this point you can now synthesize the CloudFormation template for this code.

 ```
 (.venv) $ export CDK_DEFAULT_ACCOUNT=$(aws sts get-caller-identity --query Account --output text)